 Learn more about revenue recognition with our eBook

-3. Review software applications and other information gathering processes
+3. Re-review software applications and other information gathering processes.

-With significant changes to revenue recognition, there could be needs to modify software and other information tracking processes to properly record revenues.
-Information gathering changes may include assembling a cross-functional group such as marketing and sales in addition to accounting personnel on how promotional programs, coupons, rebates and other future promises to customers are tracked.
-These future promises to customer will need to be considered when recognizing revenue at the outset of the contract.
+Did your software or other information tracking process provide you with an efficient method of obtaining adequate records to properly record revenue?
+If not, start thinking about what needs to change.
+Assemble a cross-functional group such as marketing and sales in addition to accounting personnel to map out the best way to track promotional programs, coupons, rebates and other future promises to customers.
+You should consider these future promises to customers at the outset of the contract.

-5. Educate key stakeholders about the standard changes
+5. Ensure key stakeholders really understand the standard changes.

-Implementing a new standard requires a considerable amount of work in the period through the adoption; however, properly applying the standard continues past the adoption date.
-The key stakeholders need to understand the standard impact on the financial statements, but more importantly how financial statements users, such as bankers or investors, will understand your business and the impacts on how your entity contracts with customers.
+Implementing a new standard requires a considerable amount of work in the period of the adoption; however, properly applying the standard continues past the adoption date.
+Key stakeholders need to understand how the revenue standard impacts your entity’s financial statements and how financial statement users, such as bankers or investors, will use the information in your financial statements to understand your business and your entity’s contracts with customers.

 What was your experience with implementation of the new revenue recognition standard?
 Take the survey to let FASB know about your adoption approach.